Brprb08/orbital-control-simulator/README.md

 ## Why I Built This

-I got interested in orbital mechanics after watching a few rocket launches and started digging into what happens after liftoff.
-I wanted a project that touched real-time code, game dev, physics, and low-level systems, so I built one to learn as I went.
-I don’t have an aerospace background, just a CS degree and a system that got interesting fast.
-This isn’t just visual, the goal was to simulate real orbital behavior.
+I got interested in orbital mechanics after watching a few rocket launches and started digging into what actually happens after liftoff.
+I didn’t have a background in orbital physics or game development, so I used this project as a way to learn both.
+I wanted something that combined low-level systems, real-time performance, physics modeling, and 3D visualization.
+This led to me making a simulator that models real orbital behavior using a custom C++ physics engine, double-precision integration, and Unity-based rendering.
+The goal was never just to visualize orbits, it was to understand and simulate them accurately.

 ---